zghonda/swiss-food-composition/README.md

   <button class="button" id="production_pct">Production</button>
 </figure>

-For the consumption, there is some tendencies, as a diminution of the meat consumption for the last 30 years and an augmentation in the consumption of the vegetables.
+For the consumption, there are some tendencies, as a diminution of the meat consumption for the last 30 years and an augmentation in the consumption of the vegetables.
 Are these tendencies in the favor of the environment ?

 An other interesting fact is the proportion between the import quantity and the production for each of the groups of products in Switzerland.
-In 2013, there is a very large percentage in the production of meat and milk in Switzerland and the only category where the importation is much higher is the fruits.
+In 2013, the categories where there is the largest proportion of production, between imports, exports and production, are meat and milk products.
+We can also observe that the only category where the importation than the production is much higher is the fruits.

 <figure class="highcharts-figure">
   <div id="imp_exp_prod"></div>
 </figure>

-## Food Importation
+## Swiss food provenance

 <p>We looked into the kind of food we are used to eat and how much of it actually comes from Switzerland.
 However, it still remains unknown at this point where the rest of our food comes from.
 Since we already analyzed the evolution of our importations throughout the years, it is interesting here to focus on other dimensions such as the provenance of our importations as well as their proportion.